vbcontrib/VBAngular/README.md

 # VBAngular
-Experiment: Let's try to create an Angular frontend with an ASP.NET Core/EF Core Backend...in Visual Basic!
+Let's try to create an Angular frontend with an ASP.NET Core/EF Core Backend...in Visual Basic!

 ## Prerequisites before getting the project from GitHub
+* Make sure you have .NET 4.7 installed.
+You will need .NET 4.7, because the solution need to reference a .NET STandard 2.0 DLL from a Windows Forms project.
+To install or check .NET 4.7, use the Visual Studio Installer.

 * Check, if you have installed (or installed the latest version) of npm:

 ```